dlanger/simple-slideshow/readme.txt

 faster or slower, you can pass attributes to the shortcode - for example, `[simple_slideshow time="1000"]`@TODO.
 For full documentation on this, check out the *documentation* tab on the Simple Slideshow page of your Administration section.

+= How do I change the order of images in the slideshow? =

+In the *media uploader*, go to the *Gallery* tab.
+There, drag the images up and down to put them in the order you'd like them to be shown in (top to bottom).
+When you're done, press *Save all changes*, and the new order will be shown when you reload the post containing the slideshow.

 = I want to improve/change/work on/modify Simple Slideshow =

 That's great!
 This plugin is licensed under the [X11 license](http://www.xfree86.org/3.3.6/COPYRIGHT2.html#5), which means that you're free to